papercups-io/papercups/README.md

 ## Setting up email alerts

 - Set the environment variable in the .env.example
-* at the moment we only support amazon SES alerts
+* at the moment we only support mailgun - other messaging channels coming soon!

 This will automatically start up the React frontend in watch mode on `localhost:3000`, with the API running on `localhost:4000`.